'Complementarity' in paraxial and non-paraxial optical beams: Introduction

 Entanglement has played a significant role in advancing our understanding of multiparty quantum systems \cite{schrodinger1936probability, Erhard2020}.
-This nonlocal correlation is a quantum mechanical property, which is absent in classical systems.
+This inseparability of a composite system is a quantum mechanical property, which is absent in classical systems.
 However, the analogous mathematical structure of vector spaces in classical optics \cite{born_wolf_bhatia_clemmow_gabor_stokes_taylor_wayman_wilcock_1999, wolf2007introduction} enables the realization of local entanglement \cite{Lorenzo:wiley:2020} in a single system arising out of the inseparability between its various degrees of freedom.
-This type of intra-system entanglement has been referred to as classical or non-quantum entanglement \cite{simon:prl:2010,Eberly,Toppel}.
-This manifests in optical beams, when the polarization state and spatial degrees of freedom are inseparably entangled.
+This type of intra-system entanglement has been referred to as classical or non-quantum entanglement \cite{simon:prl:2010,Eberly,Toppel}, and it manifests in optical beams, when the polarization state and spatial degrees of freedom are inseparably entangled.

+The similarity in mathematical structure has paved the way for leveraging classical entanglement in computational benefits, a domain previously considered exclusive to quantum entanglement.
+Numerous studies have successfully employed classical entanglement to implement quantum algorithms, highlighting its effectiveness in tasks like the Deutsch algorithm~\cite{PEREZGARCIA20151675} and quantum walk~\cite{PhysRevLett.110.263602}.
+Additionally, classical entanglement has proven practically useful in communication applications, covering tasks such as quantum channel tomography~\cite{Ndagano2017} and teleportation~\cite{Silva_2016}.
+In a recent work~\cite{You:21}, two detection methods were introduced to quantify the Schmidt number, a metric used for characterizing non-separable correlations between polarization direction and amplitude in a light field.

+Beyond qubits, qutrit systems offer a substantial expansion of the accessible state space for information storage and processing \cite{wang2020qudits}.
+The three-level systems or qutrits as fundamental components in quantum information processing emerges as a compelling alternative to prevailing qubit-based architectures, presenting substantial computational advantages.
+This intrinsic attribute not only facilitates a reduction in circuit complexity but also simplifies experimental setups and has the potential to enhance the efficiency of various quantum algorithms \cite{gokhale2019asymptotic}.
+This progress marks a significant step toward the development of fully programmable quantum processors capable of achieving universal quantum computing \cite{PhysRevApplied.19.064024}.